The Artist Life: SMALL STUDIO, BIG CREATIVITY (why a smaller studio might be the best thing for your art practice!)

 Remembering the first Mastermind Intensive weekend in 2018 where Matt publicly challenged me - and I left thinking he didn’t like me (which we laugh about now 😆).

 Remembering the gut-wrenching work through his Experience Course where I received significant healing and vision for my life.
-Remembering that my first-ever, nerve-wracking, Facebook Live interview took place a year later with Matt to help promote the Course (and I now do them every week in my business without batting a well-macara-ed eyelash...well almost).
+Remembering that my first-ever, nerve-wracking, Facebook Live interview took place a year later with Matt to help promote the Course (and I now do them every week in my business through my Creative Café with Debra Hart Studio community without batting a well-macara-ed eyelash...well almost).

 Remembering that in 2020, just a week before we locked down, Matt taught at a conference where he invited us stand up and declare our dreams aloud to the 200 others in the room.
 Holy Spirit told me that if I didn’t, I would regret it for the rest of my life – so I did.
 And being a part of this Summit is a large fulfillment of that dream, to see my art go international.